limy93/solo_assignment/README.md

     python3 manage.py createsuperuser

 ### Start the server
-Launch the application:
+Launch the application locally:

     python3 manage.py runserver

+This starts the Django development server on localhost using the default port 8000.
+If you need the server accessible from other devices on your network, or if you need to use a different port, run:

+    python3 manage.py runserver 0.0.0.0:8000

+Replace 8000 with your desired port number as necessary.

+### Accessing the Application
-Navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to view the application and log in as a superuser to access the Django admin panel.
+Navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) or use an appropriate URL to view the application and log in as a superuser to access the Django admin panel.

 ## Testing